omphalos/require-shim/README.markdown

 **require** opens the catalog, looks for a module name and returns the module you asked for.

 Modules are lazily constructed.
+That's it!

 Using Common JS modules (like Node.js) in the browser
 =====================================================

-If you want to use something like a Node.js module in your browser, you will need to manually wrap the call in a provide statement.
+If you want to use something like a Node.js module in your browser, you can manually wrap the files you need in provide statements before referencing them in the browser.

 For example:

 	provide('module', function(require, exports) {
-	// the code you're wrapping
+	// the node.js (or whatever) code you're wrapping
 	});

+You could also do this using your web server or a custom build script if desired.

 Peaceful Disclaimer
 ===================